aidyou/McpEnvInstaller/README.md

 1. **Network Connection:** The script needs to download software packages and dependencies (Python, Node.js, uv, etc.) from the internet during execution.
 Ensure you have a stable network connection.
 2. **Permissions:**
     * **Linux:** `sudo` privileges are usually required to install system-level packages.
-    * **Windows:** Running PowerShell with **Administrator privileges** is recommended to ensure software is installed correctly to system paths and environment variables are configured.
-Non-administrator mode installation (to user directory) is also supported.
+    * **Windows:** Running PowerShell with **Administrator privileges** is required to ensure software is installed correctly to system paths and environment variables are configured.
     * **macOS:** You may be asked to enter your user password during script execution to allow `sudo` commands (e.g., when installing dependencies using a system package manager).
 3. **Package Managers (macOS & Linux):** The script will attempt to use the system's native or recommended package manager (e.g., `apt`, `yum`, `dnf`, `pacman`, `zypper`, `apk`, `brew`, `port`).
 If macOS users do not have Homebrew or MacPorts installed, the script will prompt and prioritize installing Homebrew.